 Ask yourself what there is to learn from your lack of success so far.

-Do what you would do for anyone else whom you were supporting.
+Do what you would do for anyone else that you love and care about.

 Change is possible.
 Results do happen.
 But you have to climb out of the shame/blame/guilt hole to take the next step.